silveragestum/Multimodal-Financial-Time-Series-Forecasting-Sentiment-Analysis-and-LLM-Only-Approaches/README.md

 Project Overview
 1. Multimodal_Financial_Time_Series_Forecasting.ipynb: Compares sentiment analysis and LLM-only approaches for forecasting AAPL stock prices (Apr 1, 2020 - Dec 31, 2024).
 Calculates technical indicators, fits traditional supervised learning models and deep learning models for the sentiment analysis aproach, and constructs prompts for the LLM-only approach.
 2. Robustness_Testing_Financial_Forecasting.ipynb: Follow the same steps as in the Multimodal_Financial_Time_Series_Forecasting.ipynb.
 Tests robustness of forecasting approaches for AAPL stock prices (Jun 1, 2024 - Mar 10, 2025).
 Calculates technical indicators, predicts with the fine-tuned traditional supervised learning models and deep learning models in Multimodal_Financial_Time_Series_Forecasting.ipynb for the sentiment analysis aproach, and predicts with the fine-tuned LLM for the LLM-only approach.
+3. Google News Web Scraping.ipynb: Scrape news with keywords of AAPL stocks for robustness testing.

 Prerequisites
 1. Python 3.12.4+